-After a couple of years, Miss Jones had acquired several store cards as well as further credit cards.
+After a couple of years, Catherine had acquired several store cards as well as further credit cards.
 Feeling anxious because many of them were approaching their limits, she took out a loan of £4,000 which she intended to use to pay off her debts.

 Conscience struck again a few years later.
 This time she borrowed £8,000 to clear the old loan and consolidate all the cards.
-This worked for a while before Miss Jones reverted to old habits and began using her cards again.
+This worked for a while before Catherine reverted to old habits and began using her cards again.

 Luckily for her she had some good friends who made her seek help from a debt counselling charity who recommended that the most affordable way forward was a Debt Management Plan (DMP).
 This way she would be able to get support in clearing her debts over a longer period of time.

-Miss Jones said "Debt is such an easy trap to get into and a very hard one to get out of.
+Catherine said "Debt is such an easy trap to get into and a very hard one to get out of.
 I have such regrets and I always find myself asking why?
 I was basically a compulsive shopper, I used to get such a thrill from spending.

 "I am now on top of the situation.
 To see the balances coming down was wonderful and a real help in trying to curb my spending cravings by not going anywhere near shops.
 It is hard but I'm getting there."

-Miss Jones completed her Debt Management Plan a couple of years ago, and is now completely debt free having repaid all her creditors.
+Catherine completed her Debt Management Plan a couple of years ago, and is now completely debt free having repaid all her creditors.
 She can now start the next stage of her life.

-Mr Robertson is a labourer in his 30s, taking home about £1,000 a month when he's working - which unfortunately is not all the time as he moves from project to project.
+Jack is a labourer in his 30s, taking home about £1,000 a month when he's working - which unfortunately is not all the time as he moves from project to project.
 He rents a flat which he now shares with his girlfriend.

-Why bankruptcy was recommended to Mr Robertson:
+Why bankruptcy was recommended to Jack:

 His job will not be affected by bankruptcy.

-- He lives in rented accommodation.
+He lives in rented accommodation.

-Whilst difficult for Mr Robertson to deal with the idea of bankruptcy initially he was able to be supported through the process by the charity (as well as getting emotional support from his partner) and is now on the other side.
+Whilst difficult for Jack to deal with the idea of bankruptcy initially he was able to be supported through the process by the charity (as well as getting emotional support from his partner) and is now on the other side.